yothinin/yothinin.github.io/_posts/2022-10-30-xfce4-desktop missing after remove LibreOffice.md

 Now the GUI seems as usual but the web browser application is missing too.

-I use Firefox-ESR to run as the default web browser because I encounter errors when running after installing chromium.
+I use Firefox-ESR to run as the default web browser before, because I encounter errors when running after installing chromium.

 The first error is: